-In principle yes but at this stage we would strongly recommend this does not happen in order to reduce the number of players and officials that interact with each other.
+We would strongly recommend this does not happen in order to reduce the number of players and officials that interact with each other.

 If the player or official is in more than one bubble and was to test positive you then increase the number of people potentially having to self-isolate.

 individuals taking part in more than one bubble also doubles their chances of having to self-isolate should anyone within those bubbles test positive.

 Who can my club play friendly fixtures against?